Christian Peschken: Early career (1974–1988)

 Christian Peschken was involved in the German Radio & TV industry from 1974 until 1988.
 He narrated numerous live Radio Broadcasts for Hessischer Rundfunk and SWF 3 (one of Germany’s leading, state operated Radio Network at the time).

 In 1984, when the media laws of the German states changed, he was among the first television producers that were granted by the AKK (Anstalt für Kabelkommunikation, Ludwigshafen) a license from the government of Rhineland-Palatinate, to broadcast private, commercial television and radio.
 He then produced and hosted more than 100 episodes of his own weekly TV show "Tonight Special Talkshow" and a daily Radio program.
 Later he worked for ‘Radio 4 Rosa Welle (a private Radio Network owned by 'Blitz Tip Verlag' Frankfurt)’ as live narrator and commercial author & producer.

 Between 1986 and 1988 Peschken was General Manager of a 35 mm film-commercial development & production company.
 He photographed, directed, produced, edited (35mm Flatbed Steenbeck, and 16mm).

 Hollywood (1989–2005)

 In 1989 Peschken moved from Germany to Hollywood, California and developed a US/German co-funding/co-production structure for moderate budget films.

 From 1994 to 1995 Peschken arranged a co-production / co-financing structure with legendary Producer Roger Corman.
-He is one of the executive producers of The Spy Within, aka Flight of the Dove starring Scott Glenn, Theresa Russell, Dillinger and Capone starring F. Murray Abraham, Martin Sheen, Captain Nuke & the Bomber Boys, starring Rod Steiger, Martin Sheen, Joanna Pacuła, Joe Piscopo, and Suspect Device starring C. Thomas Howell.
+He is one of the executive producers of The Spy Within, aka Flight of the Dove starring Scott Glenn and Theresa Russell, Dillinger and Capone starring F. Murray Abraham and Martin Sheen, Captain Nuke & the Bomber Boys, starring Rod Steiger, Martin Sheen, Joanna Pacuła, Joe Piscopo, and Suspect Device starring C. Thomas Howell.